taylornetwork/laravel-username-generator/README.md

 'max_length' => 6,
 ```

-By default if the generator generates a username more than the minimum length it will cut it to the max length value and then try to make it unique again.
+By default if the generator generates a username more than the maximum length it will cut it to the max length value and then try to make it unique again.
 If that becomes too long it will remove one character at a time until a unique username with the correct length has been generated.

 For example